- Oral Health Guide

 o DANB Radiation Health Safety (RHS) component exam application at www.danb.org/PDFs/RHSApplication.pdf

-The Board of Dentistry requires that a dentist maintain patient records for not less than three years from the most recent date of service for purposes of review by the Board.
+The Board of Dentistry requires that a dentist maintain patient records for not less than SIX years from the most recent date of service for purposes of review by the Board.

 However, the ADA advises that records should be kept for seven years.